 “Oh, hey, you are my suite-mate!” was the first sentence to the first friend I met at Timmer dorm in Kuyper College premises.
 11 years have passed and we have been there for each other at different stages of our lives.
 There are some friends with whom many days, several months or years will have passed between conversations, but at every encounter, it will have … Continue reading I Bet You Don’t Have a Friend Like Mine!

 I have a brother!
 I tell people that I have no brother but three lovely sisters.
-When I say “I have a brother,” then that can be confusing to some people.
-Let’s keep it this way: he, in fact, is a cousin, born from my mom’s youngest sister.
+When I say, “I have a brother,” then that can be confusing to some people.
+Let’s keep it this way: he, in fact, is my cousin, born to my mom’s youngest sister.
 I, yet, like to call him my little brother.
 Calling him brother gives me an immense sense of … Continue reading I Have a Brother

 The English title of this short video “One Photo a Day in the Worst Year of My Life” caught my eyes when I saw it on YouTube.
 This looks like a selfie project, I’m not certain.
 However, the description of the video seems to be a real story.
 When I pasted the title in Google Translator, it detected two different languages.
 So, it’s either Croatian or Bosnian. … Continue reading Help Her Before It’s Too Late